yarnovo/rr-v7/README.md

    Both `SUPABASE_URL` and `SUPABASE_ANON_KEY` can be found in [your Supabase project's API settings](https://app.supabase.com/project/_/settings/api)

-5. You can now run the Remix local development server:
+5. You can now run the React Router local development server:

    ```bash
    npm run dev